varunkm11/AI-Chatbot/README.md

 # Roseew - AI Assistant with Real-Time Capabilities

 A modern AI chatbot named Roseew, built with Python Flask and OpenRouter API, featuring a beautiful ChatGPT-like interface with real-time data capabilities.
-The application is ready for Heroku deployment.
+Deployed on Vercel for fast and reliable performance.

 ## 🌟 Live Demo